 The Bowen Technique is a remedial therapy tool.
-That is, it is used by therapists mainly to help people who are in pain or discomfort for one reason or another.
-It is a gentle therapy that works over the soft tissue of the client and features lots of rests in between moves to allow the body to start working with the information.
-Developed by Tom Bowen, many valid forms of his work exist in the world today.
+It is used by therapists mainly to help people who are in pain or discomfort.
+It is a gentle therapy that works over the soft tissue of the client and features lots of rests in between.
+This allows the body to start working with the new information.
+Developed by Tom Bowen.

 How does it work?

-The brain emits in the region of 600,000 signals per second, all of which both send out signals and in turn receive information from the body.
-A muscular movement for example begins from the primary motor cortex at the front of the brain and is sent, via the spinal cord, to the arm or leg where it is translated into movement.
-In order to gauge this, however, the brain needs to receive a signal telling it what is happening and what to do next and this it does via the parietal lobe of the brain.
+The brain emits in the region of 600,000 signals per second.
+All of these both send out signals and in turn receive information from the body.
+A muscular movement for example begins from the primary motor cortex at the front of the brain.
+This is then sent, via the spinal cord, to the arm or leg where it is translated into movement.

-The effect is a kind of looping circuit travelling at massive speeds, sending and receiving information.
-A Bowen move which is a series of gentle rolling moves, followed by breaks at certain intervals, interferes with this signal and creates another set of parameters for the brain to examine.
-Once the brain starts to reorder the signals it is also able to reinterpret the information coming from other areas, an example of why Bowen will often set off reactions in areas that haven’t been treated.
+The effect is a kind of looping circuit travelling at speeds, sending and receiving information.
+A Bowen move interferes with this signal and creates another set of parameters for the brain to examine.
+Once the brain starts to reorder the signals it is also able to reinterpret the information coming from other areas.

 How is it different from other therapies, such as chiropractic, osteopathy or physiotherapy?

-All these therapies are excellent therapies, but Bowen differs in several respects.
-Osteopaths and chiropractors often use adjustments or ‘cracks’ to realign the structure of the body.
+Bowen differs in several respects.
+Osteopaths and Chiropractors often use adjustments or ‘cracks’ to realign the structure of the body.
 They will make a diagnosis of the patient and treat the area of concern.
-With Bowen therapy, the approach is rather different.
-The therapist will take a case history but the treatment does not set out to treat specific conditions or ailments.
+With Bowen therapy, the therapist will take a case history but the treatment does not set out to treat specific conditions or ailments.
 Instead, the body is treated as a whole unit, without referral to named disease.
-For instance, if someone came to a Bowen therapist with cancer, we would not claim to be able to help the cancer or even to treat it.
-Instead we are trying to help the person.

 Does Bowen work on meridians or acupuncture points?

-While one can see that there are points that are on or very close to acupuncture points, this is not the approach that we teach.
-Many practitioners of traditional Chinese medicine comment on the moves and their relationship to meridian points but there is nothing consistent enough to draw comparisons.
-Tom Bowen drew much of his knowledge from books and an understanding of meridian points seems quite probable.
+While there are points that are on or very close to acupuncture points, this is not the approach that we teach.
+Many practitioners of traditional Chinese medicine comment on the moves and their relationship to meridian points.
+However, there is nothing consistent enough to draw comparisons.

 Is Bowen a form of massage?

 No, not really.
 The treatment can be performed through light clothing and no oils or prolonged pressure is used.
-Also, there is no rubbing or friction in the move, which uses the movement of skin to effect a rolling type of action over the muscle.
+Also, there is no rubbing or friction in the move.
+Instead, using the movement of skin to effect a rolling type of action over the muscle.